jecikpo/Tutorial-Fuel-SRC20/README.md

 an Asset within the contract.
 In our example here we will create an SRC20 contract with just a single asset and we will use the default Sub ID which has a value of zero.

+The Asset Id of transfered Coins to a contract can be verified.

 *Address* is an EOA address.

 All three identifiers (Contract ID, Asset ID and Address) are of 256 bits length.

-*Identity* - This is not a specific network identifier per se, but rather a commonly used data structure in Sway that represents either Contract ID or an Address. it is defined in Sway in the following way:
+*Identity* - This is not a specific network identifier *per se*, but rather a commonly used data structure in Sway that represents either Contract ID or an Address. it is defined in Sway in the following way: